philc/book-notes/bringing up bebe - druckerman.md

     parent is not listening to the child's rhythms.
   * "French experts view learning to cope with 'no' as a crucial step in a child's evolution.
 It forces them to understand that there are other people in the world, with needs as powerful as their own."
-  * "Making kids face up to limitations and eal with frustration turns them into happier, more resilient people."
+  * "Making kids face up to limitations and deal with frustration turns them into happier, more resilient people."
 * Tiny little humans (chap 5)
   * On parents who try to have their kids hit developmental milestones (like learn the alphabet; subtraction)